 To qualify for the Champion of Champions, a player must have claimed a victory on the World Snooker Tour in the preceding 12 months, and, if necessary, the field of 16 is then topped up by players based on their world rankings.

-Mark Allen is the defending champion after he thrashed Judd Trump 10-3 in the 2023 final.
+Mark Selby is the defending champion after he beat Judd Trump 10-5 in the 2025 final.

-The 16 players that have qualified for the Champion of Champions are split into four groups of four, with the top-four seeds being kept apart.
+The 16 qualifiers will be split into four groups of four, with the top-four seeds being kept apart.

 The fifth-seeded player is then placed in the same group as the fourth seed, sixth goes with third, seventh with second and the eighth seed shares a group with the top-ranked player.